laanp/Icarus_Mods_Separated/README.md

   - RMB click cancels the move.
   - `T` key will toggle actions for `Up/Down` & `Left/Right` keys, to different presets.
   - `R` key brings up menu to change what the `Up/Down` and `Left/Right` keys perform while moving the deployable
+  - Check out the "How To Use It" Video here: [Icarus - Mod Highlight - Pete's MoveDeployables](https://youtu.be/5lQvzr1Mlzo)

 ### laanp-MXC_Furnace_v1_w230_P.pak
 - This mod will enhance the existing Workshop MXC Furnace to smelt like an Electric Furnace, increase smelting speed, and can be installed anywhere (inside/outside).